wp-plugins/wp-easy-image-slider/readme.txt

 == Description ==

 Create Simple Wp Image Slider and add Multiple images.
+WP Easy Image Slider Plugin allows to create Multiple Slider With that you can Upload Multiple Images. after Addning  you get Shortcode With Id For the Particular Slider.By You can Use this shortcode in your post/page and Also In page template.
 == Installation ==

 1. Upload 'WP Easy Image Slider' to the wordpress admin